Sailesh-Singh/Cloud-Practitioner/README.md

 ##  <a href="./Getting Started with Storage/README.md">Getting Started with Storage</a>
 We begin our journey from AWS Educate course.
 Click [Getting Started with Storage](https://awseducate.instructure.com/courses/815) to begin learning.
 In this course we learn about Fundamental of AWS about basic storage domain and AWS course storage services. <a href="./Getting Started with Storage/README.md"><i>learn more..</i></a>

+##  <a href="./Getting Started with Compute/README.md">Getting Started with Compute</a>
+We begin our journey from AWS Educate course.
+Click [Getting Started with Compute](https://awseducate.instructure.com/courses/817) to begin learning.
+In this course we learn about Fundamental of basic Cloud operations of AWS <a href="./Getting Started with Compute/README.md"><i>learn more..</i></a>

 ##  <a href="./Getting Started with Cloud Operations/README.md">Getting Started with Cloud  Operations</a>
 We begin our journey from AWS Educate course.
 Click [Getting Started with Cloud Operations](https://awseducate.instructure.com/courses/889) to begin learning.
 In this course we learn about Fundamental operations of AWS <a href="./Getting Started with Cloud Operations/README.md"><i>learn more..</i></a>